ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/delete-items-from-original-locations.md

 - To delete items, you have to be assigned the **Search And Purge** role in the Security & Compliance Center.
 This role is assigned by default to the built-in Data Investigator role group.

-- The procedure in this topic assumes that you have run a search associated with an investigation and have added the search results to evidence.
-After search results are in evidence, you can select one or more items to delete.
+- The procedure in this topic assumes that you have run a search associated with an investigation and added the search results to an evidence set.
+After the search results are in evidence, you can select one or more items to delete.
 For more information, see [Search for data in an investigation](search-for-data.md).

 - It's important to keep in mind that only the items in the original content locations (such as Exchange mailboxes, SharePoint sites, and OneDrive accounts) are deleted.
 These items aren't deleted from the evidence set.
 That's because the items in an evidence set are copies of the original.
 These items are copied when you added the results of a search to an evidence set.